Innovate-Inc/Web-AppBuilderWidgets/client/stemapp/widgets/ElevationProfileTable/README.md

 * [Licensing](#licensing)

 #Features
-Elevation Profile is a configurable widget to display the elevation profile for a selected feature or a digitized line along with a web map.
+Elevation Profile is a configurable widget that displays elevation profile for a selected feature or a digitized line along with a web map.
 This template uses the [Profile geoprocessing service](http://www.arcgis.com/home/item.html?id=3300cfc33ca74a9fac69d2e0f4ea46e5) to generate the elevation values along the profile.
 Additionally, it uses a Line Of Sight service to generate line of sight features.
-Please see the associated Python script that generate the line of sight features located in the Python directory of the zip file.
+Please see the associated Python script that generates the line of sight features located in the [scripts](https://github.com/kgonzago/solutions-webappbuilder-widgets/tree/master/ElevationProfileTable/scripts) directory.

 This widget will allow: